A universal finite type invariant of knots in homology 3-spheres: Construction of the invariant

 \begin{lemma} For a beaded Jacobi diagram $D\in\tA(w,v)$, we have $G_v\circ D=D\circ G_w$. \end{lemma} \begin{proof} Apply the relations Hol and \holw\ at all vertices of the diagram. \end{proof}

-\begin{lemma} For any surgery presentation $L$, $\Zp(L)$ is group-like. \end{lemma} \begin{proof} The fact that $Z(\gamma)$ is group-like for a $q$--tangle $\gamma$ follows from \cite[Theorem~5.1]{LM3}.
+\begin{lemma} For any surgery presentation $L$ of a $\Q$--sphere, $\Zp(L)$ is group-like. \end{lemma} \begin{proof} The fact that $Z(\gamma)$ is group-like for a $q$--tangle $\gamma$ follows from \cite[Theorem~5.1]{LM3}.
 This concludes since the $G_v$ are obviously group-like and the coproduct commutes with the composition. \end{proof}